pharo-open-documentation/pharo-wiki/General/Vocabulary.md

 A selector corresponds to the signature of a method in the system.
 Since Pharo is not statically typed, the selector of a method is simply a Symbol.
 On a CompiledMethod, it is possible to send `#selector` message to retrieve this Symbol.

 ## Slot
+Instance variables are reified in Pharo, which means they are real objects that can be manipulated as any other object.
+Because of that, the name *slot* has been given to the general concept of instance variable in Pharo.
+In practice, most of the slots in classes of the system are `InstanceVariableSlot`.
+One can create a new kind of slot by subclassing `Slot` class (see [this blogpost](https://medium.com/@juliendelplanque/typed-slots-for-pharo-98ba5d5aafbe) as an example).